Please consider the following before you start building your MariaDB database.

 Data definition language

-- consider a separate (linked) table for large text fields; text may be analyzed differently
+is it more efficient to create a separate (linked) table for large text fields so that text may be analyzed differently?

 Analysis of your data using SQL